SAP/generator-easy-ui5/CONTRIBUTING.md

 Note that the developers also have their regular duties, so depending on the required effort for reviewing, testing and clarification this may take a while

 6. Once the change has been approved we will inform you in a comment

+## How to release - the Process

+First, make sure that you pull the latest state of the GitHub repository and then proceed with the following steps:

+1. Update the changelog: `npm run changelog`

+2. Update the version: `npm version patch|minor|major`

+3. Push the new commit and tag: `git push origin --follow-tags`

+A GitHub action will do the needful once the new tag has been pushed.